Nikhil22/udacity-nanodegree-self-driving-car/term1/vehicle-detection/writeup_template.md

 Of all color spaces, YUV was the best at detecting vehicles.

-Then I normalized and split by data into train and test sets.
+I normalized and split by data into train and test sets.

 ####3.
 Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).